What is Stud Welding

 - It requires no special skills and little training to install.

-Industries that typically utilize Stud Welding Stud welding, because of its single sided nature, often goes unnoticed.
+Stud welding, because of its single sided nature, often goes unnoticed.
 However, stud welding is a widely used process.
-The following are but a few examples of where this process is working effectively:
+The following are a few examples of where stud welding is used:

 - Buildings and Bridges (Image has some products in the new World Trade Center)